KevinJordil/CyberlearnGapsAutoLogin/README.md

 2. Activate the developer mode in the top right corner
 3. Click on "Load unpackaged extension" and select the cloned folder

+## Usage

-You can now define your SWITCH edu-id by clicking on the extension icon
+Click on the extension icon and enter your SWITCH edu-id login details.

+These login details are stored on via the synchronisation of your Google account or locally if you don't have a Google account.